 Discrete Trial Training (DTT) is a program where students work one on one with a teacher or education assistant for up to one hour a day, learning specific skills that are broken down into ‘discrete’ components.
 Our program is currently run by our Autism Specialist Teacher and our Lead Special Needs Education Assistant who have completed training in running DTT.
 Our children respond well to the one on one session that have constant positive reinforcements and breaks, making it very hands on and active.
 The child’s Special Needs Education Assistant attends the sessions with the child to assist both the children.
 A new facility was provided to the school in 2019 to ensure the success of the program, which has now assisted other schools to set up similar programs, through observations, sharing and training.

 The characteristics of Autism include challenges with social skills, social interaction, speech and non communication and repetitive behaviours among others.
 Autism is a spectrum, hence no two children or adults on the spectrum have the same level of needs.
 As such each person on the spectrum will have their own strengths and challenges.
 Some children on the spectrum may need no academic interventions but may require supports in developing social and emotional communication.
 If you have any concerns about your child please talk to your GP.

 Waggrakine now has higher numbers of students on the spectrum than the average in WA schools with over 13% of students diagnosed with ASD.
-As a result we have developed a team specifically to address all our our students with a disability or at educational risk.
-Our SAER Team meets each week to discuss student progress, parent communication, teacher and Education Assistant training and needs and the latest research and courses available to us.
+As a result we have developed a team specifically to address all of our students with a disability or at educational risk.
+Our SAER Team meets regularly to discuss student progress, parent communication, teacher and education assistant training and needs and the latest research and courses available to us.
 The team consists of: